thewhitehouse007/junos-config-templates/README.md

 `python .\build_config.py --template .\remote_vpn.j2 --variables .\group_vars\RTR1.yml [--out .\configs\remote-vpn-rtr1.conf]`

-The Script uses functions from the jinja2 and yaml libraries to load these templates and your variables and render them together to output a finished configuration file.
+The Script uses functions from the jinja2 and yaml libraries to load these templates and your variables and render them together to output a finished configuration.

 If no `--out ` is defined, the configuration is output to screen.

-This finished document can be used to `load merge terminal` on the JunOS CLI, or instruct ansible to load the configuration for you.
+This finished configuration can be used directly on the JunOS CLI using `load merge terminal`, using `push_config.py` (See below), or instruct ansible to load the configuration for you.

+NOTE: The `base_srx.j2` template is the exception to this as the Complex nesting of Security Policy configuration forced me to resort to `set` commands.

+### Push Config
+`push_config.py` Will connect to the device using SSH from your machine and load the configration for you.
+It will prompt you for Device Hostname, Username and Password.
+It will also ask for the path to the configuration file you wish to upload.

 ## Explainers